-|Progress towards MDGs in Kyrgyzstan|
+|Progress towards MDG's in Kyrgyzstan|

 As of 2005, Kyrgyzstan had an almost 95-percent enrollment rate in basic secondary education but the literacy rates among 14- to 24-year-olds have been declining.

-Finally, while the country has an integrated national system for combating HIV/AIDS, TB and other infectious diseases, the country has yet to effectively curb these diseases.
+Healthcare reform in the Kyrgyz Republic has been in process for 10 years, within the framework of the Manas National Healthcare Reform Project (1996-2005).
+While the country has an integrated national system for combating HIV/AIDS, TB and other infectious diseases, the country has yet to effectively curb these diseases.
 Porous borders, increased drug trafficking through the country and uncontrolled labor migration raise the susceptibility of the country to HIV/AIDS, TB and other infectious diseases.

 UNDP Kyrgyzstan launched a national MDG campaign in 2004 involving the government, the media, and civil society (including NGOs, academia and youth).
 The next round of MDG advocacy campaigns will be launched in 2008.